ovh/docs/pages/web/web-paas/languages-php/guide.en-ie.md

 ### Wordpress (Composer)

-<p>This template builds WordPress on $partner_full using the <a href="https://github.com/johnpbloch/wordpress"><code>johnbolch/wordpress</code></a> "Composer Fork" of WordPress.
+<p>This template builds WordPress on Web PaaS using the <a href="https://github.com/johnpbloch/wordpress"><code>johnbolch/wordpress</code></a> "Composer Fork" of WordPress.
 Plugins and themes should be managed with Composer exclusively.
-A custom configuration file is provided that runs on $partner_full to automatically configure the database, so the installer will not ask you for database credentials.
+A custom configuration file is provided that runs on Web PaaS to automatically configure the database, so the installer will not ask you for database credentials.
 For local-only configuration you can use a `wp-config-local.php` file that gets excluded from Git.</p>
 <p>WordPress is a blogging and lightweight CMS written in PHP.</p>

 #### Features